 The September 26th draft keeps his introduction the same as the movie.

 The Film: The characters are introduced to each other during a presentation by Mr Weyland, where he explains why they’re here: there’s a heat bloom under Bouvetoya that seems to be coming from a subterranean pyramid.

 The Journey: The action aboard the Piper Maru was significantly cut down by the time the film was released.
-This is also where the scripts start to significantly change in some aspects from the release version.

 Likewise by this point the entire romance subplot has been completely removed, even if it was ever shifted to Quinn.
 All that remains of the additional character interactions prior to the debriefing by Weyland is a scene where Sebastian is bringing bags into Lex’s room and they momentarily flirt.
 A stack of “scene deleted” and “there is no scene [x]” annotations in the draft show that many scenes aboard the ship before and after were cut.